mendix/docs/content/howto/mobile/native-builder.md

 ### 6.6 --build-number

-This parameter is optional but recommended.
+This parameter is optional.
 Every build should have a unique, incrementing number.
 This number will be used as the name of the branch in GitHub, such as `branch/120` if you provide `--build-number 1`.
 Alternatively, you can use dates in the “YYYYmmddHHmm” format, such as `202012311010` for a build run on December 31, 2020 at 10:10.

 ## 7 Completing Your Initial Run